chadsansing/cineris-campaign/world-building.md

 ## Geography

-Cineris is an island continent no unlike Australia in its shape and size.
+Cineris is an island continent not unlike Australia in its shape and size.

 The entire western half of the island is covered by farmable plains.
 Below ground, ancestral dwarven settlements exist alongside rich shard crystal reserves.
 The dwarves made their settlements relatively close to the surface so they could noth farm and mine.

 Mount Cineris, a dormant volcano sits roughly in the middle of the continent.
-A line of mountains splits the continnt in 2, running north-south.
+A line of mountains splits the continent in 2, running north-south.

 Another line of mountains splits the eastern half of the continent in 2, running east-west from Mount Cineris to the eastern coast.